 Short Term Lets Licence

-From the 1st October 2022, the Council (as a licensing authority) is required to establish a new short-term let licensing scheme under The Civic Government (Scotland) Act 1982 (Licensing of Short-term Lets) Order 2022 (“the Order”).
+As a licensing authority, Moray Council has established a new short-term let licensing scheme under The Civic Government (Scotland) Act 1982 (Licensing of Short-term Lets) Order 2022 (“the Order”).
 The aims of the licensing scheme are to ensure all short-term let premises in Scotland are safe; to facilitate Scottish licensing authorities in knowing and understanding what is happening in their area and to assist with handling complaints and effectively address issues faced by neighbours.

 The Council’s Statement of Short-term Let Licensing Policy can be found here.